H&R Block vs. TurboTax: Which Is Best for Your 2021 Tax Return?

 No one likes filing income tax returns, but platforms such as H&R Block and TurboTax make the process more convenient and less intimidating.
 Both companies let you work online or download software to prepare returns to print and file by mail.

-And although both services give users access to tax professionals who — for an additional fee — can help you if you get stuck, only H&R Block has tax pros available to complete your returns for you.
+Both services also give users access to tax professionals who can help you if you get stuck.
+And while H&R Block has always had tax pros available to complete your returns for you, TurboTax now provides that service, too.
+Both companies offer COVID-safe virtual tax preparation as well as drop-off service and in-person appointments.

 So which online tax service is best?
 That depends on how complex your tax situation is and how much assistance you need.